Okub1/IBM_coding_challenge/README.md

 <br>
 or
 <br>
-pull this repo to intelliJ
+clone this repo to intelliJ

 and then start main in App class...